Snakeyes5153/Final-Project-DS2020/README.md

 ## Introduction

 Video Games are a popular form of entertainment enjoyed by billions of people worldwide.
-The games produced range a wide variety of genres and are available to a variety of ages where there’s a game for anyone to enjoy.
-The goal of this analysis is to explore a dataset of video game sales to better understand the consumer market for video games.
+The games produced range in a wide variety of genres and are available to a variety of ages where there’s a game for anyone to enjoy.
+This analysis aims to explore a dataset of video game sales to understand the consumer market for video games better.

 In pursuit of the stated goal, I will explore the following questions: